Ghost (musical): Act II

-At the police station, it's revealed that Oda Mae has quite the criminal record.
-Shaken, Molly leaves there with the knowledge that the psychic is a fraud and she loses hope, much to Sam's dismay ("Rain/Hold On").
-Molly in her anger sits down to do some pottery as the radio plays.
-Static is heard and Molly gets up to change to station, as she turns the dial "Unchained Melody" is suddenly heard.
-Molly quickly turns off the radio in shock.
-After a moments pause she turns it back on and slowly returns to her pottery.
-Sam, who is watching, approaches her from behind singing along, longing for her touch.
-Just as Molly begins frustrated and starts to lean back as if she can feel Sam, there is a knock on the door.
+At the police station, Molly discovers Oda Mae has an extensive criminal record.
+Shaken and believing the psychic is a fraud, she loses hope and leaves, much to Sam's dismay ("Rain/Hold On").
+At their apartment, Molly, in her anger, sits down to do some pottery and turns on the radio.
+Static is heard and Molly changes the station, but as she turns the dial, "Unchained Melody" suddenly plays.
+In shock, Molly quickly turns off the radio, but after a moment, she turns it back on and slowly returns to her pottery.
+Sam, watching, approaches her from behind singing along.
+As she continues her pottery, Molly begins to get frustrated and starts to lean back as if she can feel Sam.
+But they are interrupted by, a knock on the door.
 It's Carl.
-Molly tells Carl that he was right, that the whole thing was crazy, and that she was just grasping at straws.
-He assures her that it's only natural, but she has to move on, and he even makes a poorly received move on her ("Life Turns on a Dime").
-Enraged, Sam manages to break something, and a flustered Molly asks Carl to leave.
+Molly tells Carl that he was right, that the whole thing was crazy, and that she was just grasping at straws in her grief.
+He assures her that it's only natural, but she has to move on.
+He makes a poorly received move on her ("Life Turns on a Dime").
+Enraged by this betrayal, Sam manages to break something, and a flustered Molly asks Carl to leave.